 Totally overwhelmed by the influx of tourists visiting its namesake battleground, the town of Gettysburg (pop.
 7,620) has survived both onslaughts remarkably unscathed.
-Despite the presence of sundry tourist attractions—wax museums, various multimedia reenactments of the battle and President Lincoln’s Gettysburg Address, even a Lincoln Train Museum displaying over a thousand model trains (including a scale replica of the one Lincoln rode here in)—once the day-tripping crowds have dispersed, Gettysburg is actually a very pleasant place, with rows of brick-fronted buildings lining Baltimore and York Streets at the center of town.
+Despite the presence of sundry tourist attractions—wax museums, various multimedia reenactments of the battle and President Lincoln’s Gettysburg Address, even a Lincoln Train Museum displaying over a thousand model trains, including a scale replica of the Lincoln’s funeral train—once the day-tripping crowds have dispersed, Gettysburg is actually a pleasant place, with rows of brick-fronted buildings lining Baltimore and York Streets at the center of town.

 There are, not surprisingly, quite a few places to eat.
 The atmospheric Dobbin House Tavern (89 Steinwehr Ave., 717/334-2100), south of town, serves above-average pub food in Gettysburg’s oldest building.
 Delicious cheesesteaks and burgers are served up at Hunt’s Battlefield Fries & Café (61 Steinwehr Ave., 717/334-4787).
 The dozens of places to stay include all the usual national chains, plus the circa-1797 Gettysburg Hotel (717/337-2000, $119 and up), on Lincoln Square right at the center of town.